Anthony-Gambale/Fourier-Series-Sketch/README.md

 Simply download all files in the repository, and open index.html in any browser.
 Then draw any closed curve you like.
 This program does not need to be run on a server to function properly.

 # How it Works
-As stated above, this is a process that generates an approximation of a complex-valued function by computing a sum of rotating vectors, of different frequencies, magnitudes and starting points.
+This program takes any curve drawn by the user, and breaks it up into a sum of simple rotating vectors.

 To be precise, we define the user's drawing as a function, from the real numbers to the complex numbers.
 We call this function f.
 ![image](https://github.com/Anthony-Gambale/Fourier-Transform-Sketch/blob/main/definitionCurve.png)